Hwasong-18: Description

-Based on information and images released by North Korea, Hwasong-18 is a three-stage, solid-fueled missile, cold-launched on an 9-axle transporter erector launcher.
-Judged from images, Hwasong-18 is estimated to be 25 m long, 2.1 m wide, and has a body mass of about 55–60 tons.
-The usage of solid fuel makes its launch more difficult to preempt than previous liquid-fueled missiles, as it does not require hours of fueling and is easier to conceal since it does not require as many accompanying support vehicles.
+Hwasong-18 is the first solid-fueled ICBM developed by North Korea.
+Released information and images indicate that Hwasong-18 is a three-stage, solid-fueled missile, cold-launched on an 9-axle transporter erector launcher.
+It is estimated to be 25 m long, 2.1 m wide, and has a body mass of about 55–60 tons.
+A solid-fueled missile, its launch is more difficult to preempt than previous liquid-fueled missiles, as it does not require hours of fueling and is easier to conceal since it does not require as many accompanying support vehicles.
 The missile is nuclear-capable and can accommodate multiple independently targetable reentry vehicle (MIRV).

 Information from the 12 July 2023 test suggests that the Hwasong-18 can travel 15,000 km on an operational trajectory, enough to reach anywhere in the continental United States.

 According to arms expert Jeffrey Lewis, the Hwasong-18's engine has a thrust of 100 tf.

 North Korean state media has called Hwasong-18 the "future core pivotal means" of their strategic force and the "most powerful, pivotal and principal means" in their defense.
 Hwasong-18 is also planned to be used along with the newer Hwasong-19 as North Korea's "primary core means in defending".

 The first two stages of the Hwasong-18 serve as the basis for the Hwasong-16B intermediate-range ballistic missile (IRBM), which was first tested in April 2024, as well as an unnamed IRBM with maneuverable reentry vehicle (presumably Hwasong-16A), which was first tested in January 2024.

 Information from German expert Norbert Brügge suggests that the Hwasong-18 can also be used as a satellite launch vehicle for launching small satellites into orbit.